tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 |ARI (constrative loss) | 0.360987  | 0.043097 |
 |ARI (triplet loss) | 0.780103 | 0.049799 |

 It can be seen that the scores have certainly improved, but it is still low compared to the proposed.
-We believe that these results have finally demonstrated the effectiveness of the proposed.
+I believe that these results have finally demonstrated the effectiveness of the proposed.
 We can obtain the above results with `inference_fair_comparison.py`.

 ## Reference